Solar Power Industries' Power Module Manufacturing

 A demanding application for high-quality ultrapure water.

 A leading maker of solar power modules, Solar Power Industries operates an ultrapure water (UPW) production and distribution system to keep manufacturing processes in its new Pennsylvania plant working at peak effectiveness.
-GF Harvel LXT® low-extractable PVC piping is used for plumbing throughout the purification sequence as well as the polishing loop, and reclaim and return lines.
+Harvel LXT® low-extractable PVC piping is used for plumbing throughout the purification sequence as well as the polishing loop, and reclaim and return lines.

 According to Mike Rosinski, manager of facilities operations, Solar Power Industries (SPI) features dendritic web technology at its Pittsburgh-area manufacturing facility.
 "Dendritic web modules are lighter, more powerful, and more reliable than photovoltaic alternatives," Rosinski says.
 "They also score well on benefits like portability, simplicity, safety, stability, and environmental impact.
 We can produce the modules as bifacial units, and their flexibility makes it possible to install them almost anywhere there's sunshine."